Source: Material Matters

 These items produce sequences of ‘C’ - ‘D#’ melodic and harmonic intervals using harmonic (6/5) and Pythagorean (32/27) minor thirds:

-This demo makes use of scale “2_cycles_of_fifths
+This demo uses the scale "2_cycles_of_fifths

 This scale — and the even more complicated “3_cycles_of_fifths